liquidinstruments/moku-examples/docs/starting-matlab.md

 For a full listing of all objects and methods, with example snippets for both Python and MATLAB, see our [API Reference](/reference/).

 ## Troubleshooting
+#### IPv6 (including USB) Connection Issues
+There are some environmental limitations when using IPv6, including using the Moku USB interface.
+See [this section](/ip-address.html#ipv6) for more information.